m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 **only the pivot tables that you have just created.**
  - What does the pivot table suggest to you about the true authors of the "MADISON or HAMILTON" essays?
- - Does the question seem more subtle than when you were looking at the first pivot table?
+ - Does the authorship issue seem to be more nuanced than you thought during *analysis 1*?

 <br>